noobFly/JGPG/README.md

 TODO
 ----
 * Replace all println's with [logback](http://logback.qos.ch/)
-* Make it possible to add a List<String> of recipients
 * Figure out how to disable the output of Gradles tests since it screws with the searching of the secret in the heap.
 * Do something about all the e.printStackTrace's.